+The situation of female headed households and their children is of great concern, partly because of the sheer numbers involved, and partly because such families appear to face particular hardships.
 In societies where the public domain is exclusively in the hands of men and where there is significant social stigma attached to widows, the conditions for female-headed households are especially difficult.
 In Afghanistan the problem is on a massive scale, with an estimated 700,000 war-widows.
-Currently between 1% and 5% of households appear to have no adult male above the age of 15 years.36 Impoverishment has weakened the ability of the extended family to cater for such women and their offspring.
+Currently between 1% and 5% of households appear to have no adult male above the age of 15 years.37 Impoverishment has weakened the ability of the extended family to cater for such women and their offspring.
 The adversities for female-headed households have been deepened by Taliban edicts forbidding women from working outside the home, other than in the health sector.
 This has obviously curtailed women's access to waged labour.
-At the same time the loss of female staff from NGOs has led to a reduction in the number of projects supporting women, forcing many into begging.37
+At the same time the loss of female staff from NGOs has also undermined the number of projects supporting women, forcing many into begging.38

-In Pakistan (Sindh Province), and in India (Kashmir and the Punjab) cultural and religious restrictions have also limited the coping abilities of widows.38 On top of this, in the case that their late husbands had militant associations, friends and relatives may avoid associating with them for fear of suspicion and police attention.
+In Pakistan (Sindh Province), and in India (Kashmir and the Punjab) cultural and religious restrictions have also limited the coping abilities of widows.39 On top of this, in the case that their late husbands had militant associations, friends and relatives may avoid associating with them for fear of suspicion and police attention.